loushiliang/CFP-OCTA-Registration/README.md

-A Three-Stage Progressive High-Precision Registration Method Based on Color Fundus Photography and Optical Coherence Tomography Angiography
+《A Three-Stage Progressive High-Precision Registration Method Based on Color Fundus Photography and Optical Coherence Tomography Angiography》
 Paper submission in progress .....
 If you have any comment, suggestion, or question, please do contact SHILIANG LOU (loushiliang@126.com) or Mengdi Hou (HouMengdi_zzu@outlook.com).